 Millersburg is a very small village located in the state of Ohio.
 With a population of 3,200 people and four constituent neighborhoods, Millersburg is the 360th largest community in Ohio.

-When you are in Millersburg, you'll notice that it is more blue-collar than most other communities in America.
-38.77% of Millersburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Millersburg is generally considered to be a blue-collar town.
+38.77% of the Millersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Millersburg is a village of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Millersburg who work in food service (9.25%), office and administrative support (8.96%), and management occupations (8.85%).

 Millersburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.